French ab initio

 Part of the IB Diploma Programme subject group 2, Language Acquisition, French ab initio is recommended for students who have little or no experience of learning French.
 Our course content is designed to be challenging, engaging and a positive educational experience for each student.

-Course content updated for last examinations in May and November 2019
+Course content updated for last examinations in May and November 2019.
+New content in development for first examinations in May 2021.

 Themes covered through the course